jbrunton/clean-arch-katas/katas/game-of-life.md

 ## Task 13: Evaluate your model

 Refactor to further clarify the domain and use cases, considering the same questions as before.

+# Generalising the rules

+## Task 14: Rule-string notation

+Game of Life rules can be specified using rule-string notation of `B3/S23` (a cell is born if it has 3 neighbors and survives if it has 2 or 3 neighbors).
+Add a rule parameter to specify rules in this notation, so that a game can be played with [Highlife](https://en.wikipedia.org/wiki/Highlife) rules
+(`B36/S23`).

+## Task 15: Polystate Life

+Add support for the [Polystate Life](https://conwaylife.com/wiki/Polystate_Life) family of rules.
+Cells should be colored to distinguish between states.
+The number of states should be added as an option when running or seeding a game, and stored when saving a game.